Arpita-deb/Top_Indian_Firms_Market_Capitalization-Analysis_For_2018/README.md

        Market Share = Company's Quarterly Sales/Total Quarterly Sales of All Companies * 100

-5. **Sales Yield**:  In finance, yield is the prospective return on an investment.
+5. **Sales Yield**:  In the context of a company's market capitalization, the sales yield metric can be interpreted as the **Market Cap to Sales Ratio**.
+This ratio is used to determine how much price investors are willing to pay for every unit of a company's sales.

-       Sales per Capita = Quarterly Sales/Market Capitalization
+       Sales Yield = Market Capitalization/Total Sales

 ## Data Cleaning: